EXCITING TEXAS

 The cost associated with a Texas Blackbuck Hunt at BWGS is;

-• $1250 for lodging, meals, guide, transportation on the ranch, and game care
+• $4500 for buck, lodging, meals, guide, transportation on the ranch, and game care

 There are no additional fees for "trophy" sizes.
 Let's go get the biggest blackbuck we can find!